hasanmoudud/geocompr/main.md

 if our aim was simply to find the centroid of a polygon it would have been quicker to represent `poly_mat` as an **sf** object and use the pre-existing `sf::st_centroid()` function instead.
 However, the great benefit of writing algorithms from 1^st^ principles is that you will understand every step of the process, something that cannot be guaranteed when using other peoples' code.
 A further consideration is performance: R is slow compared with low level languages such as C++ for number crunching (see section \@ref(software-for-geocomputation)) and optimization is difficult.
-Still, if the aim is to develop new methods computational efficiency should not be a primary consideration, as encapsulated in the saying "premature optimization is the root of all evil" [@knuth_computer_1974].
+Still, if the aim is to develop new methods computational efficiency should not be a primary consideration, as encapsulated in the saying "premature optimization is the root of all evil (or at least most of it) in programming" [@knuth_computer_1974].

 Algorithm development is hard.
 This should be apparent from the amount of work that has gone into developing a centroid algorithm in base R that is just one, rather inefficient, approach to the problem with limited real-world applications (in the real world convex polygons are uncommon).